By Steve Beauregard

 Speaking of which, there’s a long, waterslide here that is free to use.
 You lie on your back or bottom, as the water ride swooshes you along the faux-rock slide down into a wading pool below.
 The pool at the bottom actually connects with the Go pool, however the area between the two pools has been awkwardly fenced off so as to prevent junior from accidently wandering off to the hedonistic party a few feet over.

-The Flamingo’s Beach Club Pool hours of operation are from 9 a.m. to 5 p.m.
+The Flamingo’s Beach Club Pool hours of operation are from 9 AM to 6 PM.
+It’s only open the guests staying at the Flamingo.